Wasserstein multivariate auto-regressive models for modeling distributional time series: Numerical experiments

 \section{Numerical experiments}

 In Section \ref{sec: simulations}, we firstly demonstrate the consistency result of the proposed estimator using synthetic data.
-Then, we fit the model on two real data sets in Section \ref{sec: real data set population} and Section \ref{sec: real data set bike sharing}.
-For each data set, the estimated coefficient matrix $\widehat{\bm A}$ allows us to understand the dependency structure of the multivariate distributional time series.
-In particular, we visualize the learned structure between features using a directed weighted graph with adjacency matrix $\widehat{\bm A}$.
+Then, in Section \ref{sec: real data set population} we fit the model on the two real data sets: one of the age distributions for countries in the European Union, and the other of free slot distributions for public bike stations at Paris.
+The estimated coefficient matrix $\widehat{\bm A}$ allows us to understand the cross-country or cross-station dependency structures in their distributions.
+In particular, we visualize these learned structures using directed weighted graphs induced by $\widehat{\bm A}$.